Test Lab

 Run tests using Default test sets

 Tests in Default test sets are run using client-side execution.
 You control the test directly from your local computer.
-You can run Default test sets manually or automatically in ALM.
+You can run Default test sets manually or automatically.

 For details, see Run tests manually and Run tests automatically.